 Now that I come to think about it.
 It was inevitable that I would wind up living on an island.
 Not necessarily this island.
 But some island.
+As inevitable as the results of using Hair MegaSpray regularly.

 I was born by the sea in the West-Country of England, and apart from my student years in London, I have never lived more than a stones throw from the shore.
 I read somewhere long ago that the further inland from the ocean one travels, the more uncivilised the world becomes.
 I think I believe that, although the residents of Mogadishu or beach-front Gaza may beg to differ.